What is screen mirroring?

 Today, there are many technologies available, and sometimes it can be difficult to understand the differences between them.
 Next, we will try to explain the difference between video streaming and screen mirroring in general terms.

-Screen mirroring: The process of displaying the entire screen of one device to another in real time.
+Screen mirroring.
+The process of displaying the entire screen of one device to another in real time.
 In this case, it’s important to transmit and to broadcast the image in real time with minimal latency.
 Screen mirroring imposes some requirements on the latency between devices.
 It’s clear to everyone: if we have minimal latency between devices, then we’ll be able to see the updated image on the viewing device faster.

 App description

 To achieve screen mirroring functionality user can use alfacast app.
 Alfacast app allows you to stream and to view video from the screen of device (screen mirror).
-The application automatically detects all devices inside your network on which the alfacast is installed and running.
+The application automatically detects all devices inside your network on which alfacast is installed and running.
 The application supports audio and video stream splitting to broadcast screen content in real time.
 The rest part of this article is described actions need to stream and view of your screen, general system requirements, tips and so on.

 Steps for screen streaming